CP1401/Practicals/prac_03/README.md

 Create a new Python file, `example.py` (File > New > Python File)
 **Now, you type this code in (don't copy it)**, and **test it** with the planned test values.
 As you type into PyCharm, watch how the IDE helps you complete the task.
-E.g. when you press Enter after a colon, it automatically indents.
+E.g., when you press Enter after a colon, it automatically indents.
 You should also try typing your `elif` or `else` statements completely before you indent/outdent and watch to see that PyCharm automatically puts them in the right position!